I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_header.md

 ## Members

+`Length`

+Specifies the length, in bytes, of the URB.
+For URB requests that use data structures other than <b>_URB_HEADER</b>, this member must be set to the length of the entire URB request structure, not the _URB_HEADER size.

 `Function`

 Specifies a numeric code indicating the requested operation for this URB.
 One of the following values must be set: